Pratik-B13/OO-ABAP/README.md

 # 📘 Object-Oriented ABAP (OO ABAP) Code Snippets

 This repository contains a collection of important and frequently used ABAP code examples related to **Object-Oriented ABAP (OO ABAP)**.
-These examples are useful for learners, developers, and professionals preparing for SAP ABAP interviews or working on real-world ABAP projects.
+These examples are useful for learners and developers.

 ## 📂 Repository Structure